NRPyCritCol & SFcollapse1D: an open-source, user-friendly toolkit to study critical phenomena: Numerical implementation

 where $\mathcal{A}=r_{\rm max}$ corresponds to the domain size and $w$ is a freely-specifiable parameter that controls how densily sampled the region near the origin is.\footnote{In \nrpy this coordinate system is known as \emph{SinhSpherical}.} In Fig.~\ref{fig:sinh_coordinates} we illustrate the radial sampling of our coordinate system.

 We note that \sfcol is a 1+1 code and therefore only the coordinate $\xxzero$ in \eqref{eq:sinh_spherical_coordinates} is actually used in our implementation.

 During our runs, we are mostly interested in the region near the origin.
 Nevertheless, the outer boundary cannot be placed too close to the center of the simulation, as spurious reflections of the outgoing waves may spoil our solution.
 This means that our numerical grids must be able to resolve a large range of length scales, whilst also having very high resolution near the origin, justifying our choice of the coordinate system \eqref{eq:sinh_spherical_coordinates}.
 By adjusting the value of $w$, the resolution near the origin can be drastically increased while keeping the outer boundary a safe distance away from the strong-field region.
-Typical grid structures have $\Delta r_{\min}\sim 1\times10^{-6}$ near the origin, while having $\Delta r_{\max} \sim 1\times10^{-1}$ near the outer boundary.
+Typical grid structures have 320 points in the radial direction, $\mathcal{A}=16$, and $w=0.08$, resulting in resolutions of $\Delta r_{\min}\sim 1\times10^{-6}$ near the origin, while having $\Delta r_{\max} \sim 1\times10^{-1}$ near the outer boundary.
 The ratio $\Delta r_{\max}/\Delta r_{\min}\sim1\times10^{5}$ would require about \emph{17 levels} of traditional Berger-Oliger adaptive mesh refinement (AMR)~\cite{berger1984adaptive} by factors of 2 to resolve the same range of length scales.

 Having a very high resolution near the origin greatly constrains the time steps that we are allowed to take, since we must obey that Courant-Friedrichs-Lewy (CFL) condition \eq{ \Delta t = \Delta r_{\rm min}\mathcal{C}_{0}, } where $\mathcal{C}_{0}$, the CFL factor, is a number that depends on the integration scheme being used.
 Nevertheless, when using the ADM formalism simply decreasing the value of $w$ is enough to obtain production quality results from runs that complete in a reasonable amount of time.
 A typical run that uses \sfcol with the grid resolution mentioned in the previous paragraph can be performed on consumer-grade laptop computers in about 45 minutes.